lsst-dm/dmtn-026/index.rst

     It is possible that scripts.BasicSConscript.tests might contain other args or kwargs, in which case ``pyList=pybind11_ported_tests`` is inserted as a new kwarg.

+Don't forget to immediately commit these changes and push to the github remote so that other developers will have access to the new files.

+.. _all-tests:

 Running all Tests
 =================